Risk Factors of Prostate Cancer

 Researchers have found several factors that may increase a man’s risk of getting prostate cancer.
 While you can’t change some of these, it’s important to be aware if any of the following are present:

-- Age - The chance of prostate cancer greatly increases in men age 50 and older.
+- Age - The chance of prostate cancer greatly increases in men ages 50 and older, and over half of all cases are in men age 65 or older.

 - Race - Studies show that prostate cancer occurs more often in men of African descent than in men of other races.
 The cancer also appears to be more aggressive or advanced in black men.